LLNL/sundials/doc/shared/RecentChanges.rst

 will see one additional fast right-hand side function evaluation per slow step with the Hermite interpolation option.

+Fixed a bug in SPRKStep when using compensated summations where the error vector was not initialized to zero.

 Fixed a CMake configuration issue related to aliasing an ``ALIAS`` target when using ``ENABLE_KLU=ON`` in combination with a static-only build of SuiteSparse.